LindseyJeeJan/simply-better-code/README.md

 ## Description

-Simply Better Code chronicles my journey in learning how to build and optimze accessibile single page applications.
-This SPA single page application is built with React and with accessiblity in mind.
+Simply Better Code chronicles my journey in learning how to build and optimize accessible single page applications.
+This SPA is built with React and with accessibility in mind.

 ## Deployed Application